Skip to main content

 - run: pnpm exec sunpeak build

-The pre-submission testing checklist covers what to verify before you publish to the ChatGPT App Store or Claude Connectors Directory: tool annotations, test credentials, privacy compliance, display mode rendering, and CSP configuration.
+The pre-submission testing checklist covers tool annotations, test credentials, privacy behavior, display mode rendering, and CSP configuration.

 Step 7: Connect to ChatGPT